-AustCham is currently accepting applications for it’s Future Business Leaders Program, an elite career-development event series operating in cooperation with Australia-China business leaders from AustCham member companies.
+AustCham has launched our Future Business Leaders Program, an elite career-development event series operating in cooperation with Australia-China business leaders from AustCham member companies.

 The purpose of the program is to prepare Australia’s young future business leaders with the skills and experience necessary to thrive in the changing global marketplace.
 Through engagement with business professionals, successful applicants will gain an insight into the opportunities and challenges of doing business in modern China.

 In 2018, AustCham Beijing is holding a Future Business Leaders Event Series for young professionals and students in Beijing, and inviting AustCham member company representatives to share their experience and connect with emerging talent.

 AustCham will be hosting fortnightly presentations featuring senior representatives from our member companies.
 We encourage all to apply and arm yourself with the insights, skills, as well as contacts to thrive in China.